 The moment that cemented Josef Mencik into history was the day he decided to face the invading German Army by himself.
 In many instances, when the Wehrmacht wanted to invade a territory, they were met with retaliation from inhabitants.
 When they crossed the Czechoslovakian border in 1938, however, they were met by just one man only: Mencik.

-Mencik stood up against the advancing German column wearing a full French medieval-era suit of armor while riding horseback on his thoroughbred and holding a sword and halberd.
+Mencik stood up against the advancing German column at the Buccina border, wearing a full French medieval-era suit of armor, riding horseback on his thoroughbred, and holding a sword and halberd.
 Some historians have called his defiance courageous, while others have referred to it as foolish.
 Either way, it initially prevented the German soldiers from advancing any further – if only for a moment.

 The troops stood there in shock of the knight standing before them.
 This didn’t last long, however, as they ultimately decided to pay no mind to Mencik and continue past him.
 As they walked by, they tapped their helmets at him, suggesting he was crazy, and Mencik moved out of the way, unable to stop them.